Walk 1 (5.4 miles) | Walk 2 (4 miles one way) | Walk 3 (5.1 miles) | Walk 3 (4.5 miles) |

 Difficulty:

-A most delightful walk of moderate difficulty to Cadeleigh - after a wet spell stretches along the river need wellies.
+A most delightful 5 mile hike of moderate difficulty to Cadeleigh - after a wet spell stretches along the river need wellies.

 Walk 4 One way to Silverton (4.5 miles)